erraticcccc/Sudsy/README.md

 #include "Sudsy.h"
 #pragma comment(lib,"sudsy.lib")

-Add this to any exe or dll, and you have access to an array of different rendering capabilities within an DirectX application.
+Add this to any exe or dll, and you have access to an array of different rendering capabilities within any DirectX application.

 Current Functionality:
 - Doesn't do anything yet.